This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Steak Choices: For the best results, select beef sirloin, tenderloin, or boneless rib eye.
-Thinly slicing the steak against the grain ensures tenderness.
-Alternatively, 4 ounces of ground beef can be used for a different texture.
-If you’ve leftover beef, consider using it in any of these single serving recipes: Sheet Pan Steak and Potatoes, Mongolian Beef, and Beef Stew.
+• Steak Choices: For the best results, use beef sirloin, tenderloin, or boneless ribeye.
+If you prefer, 4 ounces of ground beef works well for a different texture.
+Leftover beef?
+Use it in Sheet Pan Steak and Potatoes, Beef Bulgogi, Mongolian Beef, or Beef Stew.

-• Stroganoff Sauce Ingredients: Create a rich and flavorful sauce with salted butter, onions, garlic, white wine, beef broth, Worcestershire sauce, flour, and plain yogurt or sour cream.
-Season with salt and pepper to taste.
-If cooking with wine isn’t preferred, substitute with additional beef broth.
+• Stroganoff Sauce: The rich and flavorful sauce comes together with salted butter, onions, garlic, white wine, beef broth, Worcestershire sauce, flour, and plain yogurt or sour cream.
+Season with salt and black pepper.
+If you’d rather skip the wine, replace it with extra beef broth.

 Recipe Variations

-• Spicy Stroganoff: Add a dash of paprika or cayenne for heat.
+• Spicy Beef Stroganoff: Add a pinch of cayenne or extra black pepper.

-• Creamier Sauce: Incorporate a bit more sour cream or a splash of cream.
+• Extra Creamy Sauce: Stir in more sour cream or a splash of heavy cream.

 How To Make Beef Stroganoff

-1. Butter and Beef Preparation: Begin by melting 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Season the beef slices with salt and pepper, then add to the skillet, cooking until browned on both sides.
-Once browned, remove the beef from the skillet and set it aside.
+1. Cook the Beef: Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
+Season the beef with salt and pepper, then add it to the skillet.
+Cook until browned on both sides, then transfer to a plate and set aside.

-2. Cooking the Vegetables: In the same skillet, add onions, garlic, and mushrooms, cooking them until they are soft and fragrant.
+2. Sauté the Vegetables: In the same skillet, add the onions, garlic, and mushrooms.
+Cook until softened and fragrant.

-3. Adding Wine: Pour in the white wine, letting it cook and reduce for about 3 minutes, which enhances the flavors.
+3. Deglaze with Wine: Pour in the white wine, scraping up any browned bits from the pan.
+Let it cook for about 3 minutes until slightly reduced.

-4. Creating the Sauce: In a separate bowl, mix the beef broth, Worcestershire sauce, and flour together.
-Whisk until smooth, then pour this mixture into the skillet.
-Bring the sauce to a simmer, cooking for 5 minutes and stirring occasionally to ensure a smooth consistency.
+4. Make the Sauce: In a small bowl, whisk together the beef broth, Worcestershire sauce, and flour until smooth.
+Pour the mixture into the skillet, stir, and bring to a simmer.
+Cook for 5 minutes, stirring occasionally.

 Six pictures showing how to make beef stroganoff in a skillet.